 Fishing can either be by wading and walking or, on the Huon River, moving to various locations by kayak, depending on water levels and personal preferences.

 Both the Huon River and Great Lake are great for fly fishing or spin fishing, depending on conditons and season.
-For dedicated fly fishermen the Weld River is also a great option
+For dedicated fly fishermen wading the Weld River is available as another great option and your guide knows all the Weld River's secret access points.

 Your fishing guide, Greg Jefferys, with a nice Atlantic Salmon caught on minnow pattern soft plastic lure below the first rapids on the Huon River